foundersandcoders/our-site-v1-DEFUNCT/_harp/community/_team.md

 	<a href="https://www.linkedin.com/in/rebecca-radding"  class="team-image rebecca"></a>

-	**Rebecca Radding** is our Director of Development.
-She’s been a teacher, community organizer, and advocate for democratic education in the United States.
-She divides her time between London, our new campus in Nazareth, and Tangier, Morocco, where she is currently based.
+	**Rebecca Radding** has been a teacher, community organiser, and advocate for democratic education in the United States.
+Together with Dan, she has spearheaded the Founders & Coders expansion to the Middle East.
+She is currently behind development of *Founders & Coders International*, the UK-based charity that will be responsible for future expansion projects.
+She is based in Tangier, Morocco.

 </div>